pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 ### Document limitations

 - The OAS must be a valid YAML or JSON file.
 Pactflow will pre-validate the document is parseable and error if they aren't valid.
 - OAS documents must not be split across multiple files.
-You should combine any documents together, using tools like [OpenAPI Merge](https://github.com/robertmassaioli/openapi-merge).
+You should combine any documents together, using tools like [OpenAPI Merge](https://github.com/robertmassaioli/openapi-merge) or [speccy](https://www.npmjs.com/package/speccy).
 - YAML formatted OAS documents must not use [anchors](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases), due to the potential security issues (see [YAML bomb](https://en.wikipedia.org/wiki/Billion_laughs_attack) for more).
 If your auto-generated specs have anchors, you can pre-process them via tools like [spruce](https://github.com/geofffranks/spruce), that will expand them for you.

 ### Testing